 It's easier to score before you cut the pattern out

 Next I scored the fold lines and then make the few cuts necessary on this simple house pattern.

 3. Cutting windows and doors for your Easy Paper House by hand or with dies

 Here is Howard Lamey's method for cutting out accurate windows and doors by hand using a push pin to mark the corners of the windows and doors.

 I always feel like I cheat when I say that I do not cut out windows and doors by hand.
 I justify this because I make a lot of houses and it makes cutting out the windows and doors SO much easier and precise.
 You could use a drill press as well, but the arbor press I bought online was smaller and cheaper from Harbor Freight Tools, I think.

 (Update - now I use my Cricut to cut out the patterns - it is even easier.)

 If you cut the windows and door by hand only cut a few windows to make it as easy as possible.

 So first I confessed about cutting out the windows, now I have to explain that I cut the windows on the wrong gable end.
 You want the glue tab to be at the back of the house, not the front.
 So the middle gable is the one where I should have cut out the windows and door.
 I'll show you the problem it causes in the next photo.

-One important point about cutting out the doors – don’t cut all the way to the bottom of the house.
+One important tip about cutting out the doors - don't cut all the way to the bottom of the house.
 You need the house to be intact at the very bottom to keep the house square.
 Otherwise it will bend at the doorway.
 See the strip of cardboard below the door?
-Try to leave about 3/8 inch at the bottom for structural integrity of your little house.
+Try to leave about ⅜ inch at the bottom for structural integrity of your little house.